-Needs, Conditions, or Circumstances: Mojave River Academy's 2023 school year local data indicates 6% of parent participation in DELAC and School Site Council (this was a decrease from the 2022 school year).
+Needs, Conditions, or Circumstances: Mojave River Academy's 2023 school year local data indicates % of parent participation in DELAC and School Site Council (this was a decrease from the 2022 school year).
 Creating opportunities for parents to engage in decision making is a top priority at Mojave River Academy.
-This data demonstrates the need to provide more opportunities for the school to work with families and the community to ensure shared decision making Purpose: DELAC, and community social emotional programs give families opportunities to make shared decisions and elicit feedback regarding social emotional programs.
+This data demonstrates the need to provide more opportunities for the school to work with families and the community.

+Purpose: DELAC, and community social emotional programs give families opportunities to make shared decisions and elicit feedback regarding social emotional programs.
 The area of social emotional education has continued to be a top priority based on results from parent surveys.
 Planning and implementing programs such as workshops that address digital bullying, self-harm, conflict resolution, and healthy social media usage will actively give educational partners an opportunity to make decisions with the district that will increase social emotional services for their students.
 Research shows, "When parents are involved at school, the performance of all the children at school, not just their own, tends to improve.
 The more comprehensive and well planned the partnership between school and home, the higher the student achievement".
 Henderson, A.T., and Nancy Berla.
 1995.
 A New Generation of Evidence: The Family Is Critical to Student Achievement.
 Washington, DC: Center for Law and Education, 14-16.

 Participation in educational partner feedback, engagement, and decision-making opportunities for parents and the community has always been a top priority.
 Prioritizing these opportunities will be measured to ensure an increase in parent participation and engagement in making decisions.
-The goal for parent participation in School Site Council, DELAC, and parent decision-making programs is to increase 10% in the 2023-2024 school year.
+The goal for parent participation in School Site Council, DELAC.